celery/celery/docs/tutorials/clickcounter.rst

 .. _tut-clickcounter:

 ============================================================
- Tutorial: Creating a click counter using carrot and celery
+ Tutorial: Creating a click counter using Kombu and celery
 ============================================================

 .. contents::